lpress13/coding_seminars/intro_to_coding/3/homework.md

 * **A GitHub repository.**
 * **A Currency class in its own file.**
 * **A CurrencyConverter class in its own file.**
-* **A quality README.**
 * **A series of commits on that repository.**  Not just one at the end!

 After your work is complete, make sure to `git push` your changes up to GitHub.
 Feel free to do this more than once along the way, of course.

 ## Normal Mode

-In this weekend assignment, you will be asked to create your first Ruby classes.
+In this assignment, you will be asked to create Ruby classes.
 One of those classes will represent an amount of currency (a real-world thing you can point to), and the second will represent a currency converter (arguably a real-world person, but actually a set of procedures).

 In order to complete this assignment, your classes (and objects instantiated from them) must satisfy all of the requirements below.
 You may tackle these in any order, but every time you finish a requirement, commit your code with a message describing the requirement.
 This means that you should have a lot of commits.